Caroline Ellison

-Caroline Ellison (born 1994) is an American former business executive and quantitative trader.
-She is the former CEO of Alameda Research, the trading firm affiliated with the cryptocurrency exchange FTX.
+Caroline Ellison (born November 1994) is a former American business executive who pleaded guilty to fraud in 2023 in relation to the bankruptcy of FTX.
+She was the CEO of Alameda Research, a trading firm affiliated with FTX and founded by Sam Bankman-Fried.
+Ellison was terminated from her position after FTX and Alameda filed for bankruptcy.
+In 2022, Ellison pleaded guilty to two counts of wire fraud, two counts of conspiracy to commit wire fraud, conspiracy to commit securities fraud and conspiracy to commit money laundering.

-According to an anonymous source cited by the Wall Street Journal in November 2022, Alameda Research owed $10 billion to FTX.
+On September 24, 2024, Ellison, a key government witness in the collapse of cryptocurrency exchange FTX, was sentenced to two years in prison for her role in the scandal, which was one of the biggest in the history of the United States.
+U.S. District Judge Lewis Kaplan called Ellison's cooperation in the case against Bankman-Fried "very, very substantial" and said prison time was necessary due to the magnitude of the crime.
+According to an anonymous source cited by The Wall Street Journal in November 2022, Alameda Research owed $10 billion to FTX.
 The source said FTX had lent the trading firm money from customer funds at FTX.

-Ellison was terminated from her position after FTX and Alameda filed for bankruptcy.
-In December 2022, Ellison pleaded guilty to two counts of wire fraud, two counts of conspiracy to commit wire fraud, conspiracy to commit securities fraud and conspiracy to commit money laundering.

 Early life and education

-Ellison was born in Boston and grew up in nearby suburbs Cambridge and Newton.
-She is the eldest of three daughters of Glenn and Sara Fisher Ellison, both economics professors at MIT.
+Ellison was born in Boston to a Catholic family and grew up in nearby suburbs Cambridge and Newton.
+She is the eldest of three daughters of Glenn and Sara Fisher Ellison, both economists at MIT.
+Ellison was brought up Catholic.
 She says she and her siblings were exposed to economics early, learning Bayesian statistics in primary school.
-At age 8, Ellison gifted her father with an economic study of stuffed animal prices from Toys "R" Us for his birthday.
-At Bigelow Middle School Ellison and her younger sister Anna competed with the math team coached by their father.
+At age 8, Ellison gave her father an economic study of stuffed animal prices from Toys "R" Us for his birthday.
+At Bigelow Middle School, Ellison and her younger sister Anna competed with the math team coached by their father.
 In 2008, Ellison received top honors in the American Mathematics Competitions.

 As a Newton North High School student, she represented the US in the 2011 International Linguistics Olympiad and received an honorable mention and an award for "best solution".
-Ellison competed in the Greater Boston Math League with her high school and served as the team's captain.
+Ellison competed in the Greater Boston Math League through her high school and served as the team's captain.
 She represented Newton several times in the Math Prize for Girls.
 During her senior year, Ellison was accepted into the MIT PRIMES after-school program.
-She graduated in 2012 with a National Merit Scholarship from the math department, the Ron Barndt Award.
-In the school newspaper's graduation edition she told her freshman self to "Join math team."
+She graduated in 2012 with a National Merit Scholarship.

 Ellison graduated from Stanford University in 2016 with a bachelor's degree in mathematics.
 While at Stanford, she scored in the top 500 students in the 2013, 2014, and 2015 Putnam Competitions.
 As a freshman, Ellison developed an interest in effective altruism, a data-based philanthropic movement.
 She joined Stanford's effective altruism club and served as its vice president.